FIXTradingCommunity/fix-orchestra/README.md

 ## Build
 The project is built with Maven version 3.3 or later.

-The project builds a multi-release jar (MRJAR) so libraries can be used with either Java 8 or Java 11 or later using Java Platform Module System (JPMS).
+The project requires Java 11 or later.
+Some modules use Java Platform Module System (JPMS).
 To build the full project requires a [Maven toolchain configuration](https://maven.apache.org/guides/mini/guide-using-toolchains.html) for each version of Java.